 How long we’ll keep your data

-We reserve the right to delete customer’s marketing data from our system if you no longer fulfil our sales criteria – i.e. if you have not made a purchase from us for the past two years, have not opened the last 11 of our emails, or if the children you are booking courses for are now older than the age range we deliver to.
+We reserve the right to delete customer’s marketing data from our system if you no longer fulfil our sales criteria – i.e. if you have not made a purchase from us for the past two years, or if the children you are booking courses for are now older than the age range we deliver to.

 In these scenarios, we will retain the bare minimum of information (i.e. your email address) on a Suppressed list held within Upshot, to ensure we do not contact you again once you have been removed from our email lists.